Standard 5.4: Civil Rights and Equal Protection for Race, Gender, and Disability

 Online Resources for Title IX and Combating Gender Stereotypes

-While girls in this country have always played sports and games for fun, formal athletic participation and competition for women did not happen until the 1880s with the forming of separate clubs where females could play tennis, croquet, bowling and archery—although often under different rules than for men.
+While girls in this country have always played sports and games for fun, formal athletic participation and competition for women did not begin until the 1880s with the forming of separate clubs where females could play tennis, croquet, bowling and archery—although often under different rules than for men.

 - The first intercollegiate basketball game between women teams was played in 1896 (Bell, 2008).